Do passports make us free? – DW – 01/03/2025

 This is again a problem in the 2020s, including in the UAE, even though it tops the global passport index.

 Young people can only get passports if they have an Emirati father, though with some exceptions.
-Meanwhile, minorities groups or opponents of the ruling royal families are often stripped of these identity papers.
+Meanwhile, minority groups or opponents of the ruling royal families are often stripped of these identity papers.

 This is just one example of how passports are powerful instruments of both freedom — and oppression.